siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

         <td>Introducing the constant value</td>
         <td>This adds constant values by assigning it to an attribute using `as`.
             <br></br>
-            E.g., Using 'C' as the constant value for `scale` attribute.
+            E.g., This query specifies 'C' to be used as the constant value for `scale` attribute.
             <pre>from TempStream<br>select roomNo, temp, 'C' as scale<br>insert into RoomTempStream;</pre>
         </td>
     </tr>
     <tr>
         <td>Using mathematical and logical expressions</td>
-        <td>This uses attributes with mathematical and logical expressions in the precedence order given below, and assign them to the output attribute using `as`.
+        <td>This uses attributes with mathematical and logical expressions in the precedence order given below, and assigns them to the output attribute using `as`.
             <br><br>
             <b>Operator precedence</b><br>
             <table style="width:100%">